 AS mentioned above Killer Whales and Pilot Whales are probably our most famous dolphin species in Ireland joined by:

 1. Common Dolphins ( Delphinus delphis) - present all summer long and large schools from 20 to 200 plus often accompany our Blasket Islands Eco Marine Tour Boat M.V.
 "Blasket Princess".

 2. Bottlenose Dolphins (Tursiops truncates) - Possibly the most famous bottlenose dolphin in the world - Fungie the Dingle Dolphin - lives only 2 miles distant from our home port of Ventry.
-We also regulary encounter schools of 20 to 30 plus bottlenose dolphins on our Blasket Islands Eco Marine Tours
+We also regularly encounter schools of 20 to 30 plus bottlenose dolphins on our Blasket Islands Eco Marine Tours

 3. Risso's Dolphins ( Grampus griseus) - often encountered on our Dolphin and Whale Watching Boat Tours from Ventry Harbour.
 These almost fully white dolphins are a joy to behold underwater as they swim alongside M.V.
 "Blasket Princess"

 4. Atlantic White-sided dolphins ( Lagenorhynchus acutus) - sometimes seen on our Pelagic Bird Watching Trips

 5. Striped Dolphins (Stenella coeruleoalba) - most commonly seen offshore

 6. White-beaked Dolphins ( Lagenorhynchus albirostris) - most commonly seen offshore